eradiate/eradiate/docs/rst/contributing.rst

     This is some explanatory text

-    * This section explaines the details
+    * This section explains the details
     * Of how the test is implemented
     * It can contain math! :math:`e^{i\pi}=-1`